 Hey, we’ve all been there.
 You’re minding your own business when next thing you know one of those famous spring thunderstorms rolls through and you discover your roof is leaking; wet spots on the ceiling, black stuff growing on your walls, funky smells coming through the carpet.

 What next?
-Well duh, you say, you need licensed and insured roofers in Lincoln, NE.
+Well duh, you say, you need licensed and insured roofing contractor.
 Obviously.
 But how do you avoid the bad ones?
 More importantly, how do you find a good one?
 If only someone, somewhere, would give you some tips, that would be just fantastic.
 Since you asked, and since we love helping people out, here goes:

 Have you ever noticed that the more often a person tells you that you can trust them, the more likely it is that you can’t trust them any further than you could throw them off your roof?
 Yeah, we’ve noticed that too.
 So how can you find someone you can trust if taking their word for it is a bad idea?
 Two words: References and reviews.

 First, references.
 Any (actually) trustworthy roofing company should be able to easily provide you with a list of former clients you can talk to about their experience with “Company X”.
 If they can’t do this, or they hem and haw about not wanting you to bother their former clients?
 Run screaming as fast as you can.
 Ok, maybe not screaming, and not everyone likes running, but definitely don’t hire them.